jzonthemtn/hashitalks2021-terraform-nlp/README.md

 terraform destroy
 ```

+#### Lambda Function

+The Lambda function is deployed via the Terraform scripts.
+It is a Java 11 function that is triggered when a message is published to the SQS queue.

 ### Training a Model

 To train a model, publish a message to the SQS queue.
-Using the `publish.sh` scripts.
+Using the `queue-training.sh` scripts.
 Look at the contents of this script to change things such as the number of epochs and embeddings.
 The only required argument is the name of the model to train, shown below as `my-model`.

-`./scripts/publish.sh my-model`
+`./scripts/queue-training.sh my-model`

-This publishes a message to the SQS queue which will be picked up by the Lambda function.
+This publishes a message to the SQS queue which will trigger the Lambda function.
 The Lambda function will consume the message and launch a model training container on the ECS cluster.
-When model training is complete, the model and its associated files will be uploaded to the S3 bucket.
+When model training is complete, the model and its associated files will be uploaded to the S3 bucket by the container prior to exiting.

 ### Serving a Model